What is a heat map?

 The data for this heat map example is usually gathered in user testing labs where participants’ eye movements are tracked as they navigate your website.
 These tests typically require tracking devices, but even webcams can be used in these studies.

 The benefit of eye-tracking heat maps is that it will not only assist you in determining the areas of your website that got the most attention, but also the time users spent looking at certain content.
 This will provide insight into where you can improve your offering and help retain users at key points where there might be drop-offs.
-If you, for instance, have an online learning platform where people are not interacting with your search bar or not hovering for prolonged periods on course content sections, it could indicate that you need to update these sections.
+If you, for instance, have an online learning platform where people are not interacting with your search bar or not hovering for prolonged periods on course content sections, it could indicate that you need to update these sections to drive better conversion rates.

 6. Confetti reports